 1) Stabilization of the spine.
 The primary function of the core is to stabilize the spine and limit the amount of rotation and displacement of the spine.
 A combination of structures like your intervertebral discs, spinal facet joints, and ligaments provide passive stabilization to the spine.
-On the hand, our muscles provide active stabilization of the spine and through exercise, we can increase our the stability of our spine.
+On the other hand, our muscles provide active stabilization of the spine and through exercise, we can increase the stability of our spine.

-2) The core is anatomical bridge between our hips and shoulders.
+2) The core is the anatomical bridge between our hips and shoulders.
 Increasing core stability helps transfer the full force and power of movement from the lower extremities to the upper extremities and vice-versa.
 In the large majority of sport-specific movements, power is generated in the hips and then transferred through the core to the upper extremities (ex: baseball swing).
 A weak core will diminish this transfer of power and limit athletic performance.

 3) Core exercises can help with back pain.
 In certain subgroups of patients with low back pain, core stabilization exercises have been found to be extremely beneficial in reducing pain and improving quality of life.

 If you are looking to protect your back, optimize your pelvic tilt, improve your movement efficiency, and reach new levels of athletic potential then this is the resource for you!
 With over 17 weeks of programming, you will learn everything you need to know to build a rock-solid core!
 Click HERE to learn more.